Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 * Hack new functionality into existing plugins first if writing a new plugin is too daunting.

-* Come ask us questions in #limnoria on Freenode.
+* Come ask us questions in #limnoria on Libera.
 Going back to the first point above, the developers themselves can help you even more than the docs can (though we prefer you read the docs first).